 TWO

-There was Lyons and Walsh and the Dalton boy, they were young and in their prime,
+There was Lyons and Walsh and the Dalton boy, they were young and in their

 They rambled to a lonely spot where the Black and Tans did hide.